-How to Use Wealthy Affiliate: The Complete Platform Guide for Retirees (2026)
+How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 You have completed your first week at Wealthy Affiliate.
 You have your site live, you have published your first post, and you have a basic feel for the platform.
 Now you want to understand it properly — what each tool actually does, which training path to follow, how the community works, and how monetisation builds over time.